 Note that necrotising fasciitis can occur in previously healthy people with no underlying disease, particularly where Group A streptococci are involved.

 - Have a high index of suspicion for NF - for example, with unexplained limb pain.

 - Patients are systemically ill with disproportionately severe pain; there are only minor skin changes in the early phases.

-- NF can affect any part of the body but usually involves the extremities, perineum or trunk.
+- Necrotising fasciitis can affect any part of the body but usually involves the extremities, perineum or trunk.

 - Ask about recent injury or illness, sea water exposure or fish sting and underlying conditions including intravenous drug abuse.

 Necrotising fasciitis typically develops over a few days but can progress much more rapidly in some cases - eg, with infection with Vibrio spp. and A. hydrophila where it may be fatal within 48 hours.
 The typical development of symptoms and signs is: